Using event sinks to monitor conference and participant status

 Troubleshooting event sink failures

-If an event cannot be delivered to an event sink, the node will try again after 1 second.
+If a POST cannot be delivered to an event sink, the node will try again after 1 second.
 If it fails again it tries again after 2 seconds, then 4, 8, 16 seconds and so on — it keeps doubling the timeout.
 In this case, the events may not necessarily be sent in sequence number (seq field) order.

 If the timeout exceeds 30 minutes it will instead raise an "Eventsink Reached Maximum Backoff" alarm and stop the event sink publisher for that particular event sink.